- London's Best

 We're not talking Fat Sam, here (that said, wouldn't you ever love to set a splurge gun on those spiky hairdos who push in front of you at the bar?)... n'no, we're talking a new wave of speakeasy-inspired venues which currently has London in its thrall.

-Speakeasies came into being in 1920's Prohibition America and were haunts where citizens sneakily partook of the odd illegal tipple.
+Speakeasies came into being in 1920's Prohibition America and were haunts where citizens sneakily partook of the occasional illegal tipple.

 Skip forward to modern day London and you'll find achingly cool venues serving up teacups brimming with gin, suave jazz musicians and a glitzy, retro dress code.

 At Fat Sam's Grand Slam Speakeasy.